laxeye/zga/README.md

 After installation DFAST downloads some basic databases.
 It's recommended to download more databases using *dfast_file_downloader.py* command-line script:

 Run `dfast_file_downloader.py -h` to see available databases and options.

+Default databases may be donloaded with `dfast_file_downloader.py --protein dfast --cdd Cog --hmm TIGR`

+Soon auto-download of databases during installation with conda will be available.

+If You want to use more databases You need to edit DFAST configuration file and provide it to ZGA with `--dfast-config` option.

 ### Operating systems requirements